salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.metadata.md

 # flags.manifest.description

 All child components are included.
-If you specify this flag, don’t specify --metadata or --deploy-dir.
+If you specify this flag, don’t specify --metadata or --source-dir.

 # deploy.metadata.api